 - Is the Tourist Office in the museum open?

-The Tourist Office situated in the museum is open again.
-If you have any questions, we are still available by phone: +32 (0)87/85 09 03.
+The Tourist Office situated in the museum is open.
+If you have any questions, we are also available by phone: +32 (0)87/85 09 03.

 - Is there a cafeteria in the museum?

 The museum does not have its own cafeteria.
-The restaurant SCHMACKhaft is located directly opposite the museum (in the "Haus Zahlepohl") and is open from Wednesday to Sunday from 12 noon to 5 p.m.
+The restaurant SCHMACKhaft is located directly opposite the museum (in the "Haus Zahlepohl"), but is temporarely closed due to corona.

 The museum has a small shop in the reception area with postcards, books, pottery and other souvenirs that can still be bought.
 However, we kindly ask you to preferably pay with card and not to touch the objects of sale that are not in showcases.